SlashNetUA/EnterpriseScrolls/manuals/exdos-man-en/exdos-6using-disk.md

 `exdos` **\[Enter\]**

 and the EXDOS command screen will appear.
 Commands can now be entered in the normal way.
-Try the DIRectory command, and you will see that the directory appears on the command screen.
-To return to the word processor screen, press the **Escape** key, and you will find that your text is intact.
+Try the [DIR](../dos-commands/cmd-dir.md)ectory command, and you will see that the directory appears on the command screen.
+To return to the Word Processor screen, press the **Escape** key, and you will find that your text is intact.

 It is also possible to execute an EXDOS command without entering the command screen.
 In this case, however, the results will appear IN the word processor text.
 Try pressing **Fkey 8** (EXIT) again, but, this time type: